asimsek/CMSDijetCaloScoutingRun2/README.md

 ```

 > After production of Combined 2016, 2017 and 2018 data cards and limits, if you need to compare your combined limits with the published 2016 HEPData & Arxiv results use `compareHEPDataAndSplitLimits.py`

+> Usually same rMax numbers works for stat. only limits but in case of necessity, you can also use `--freezeParameters` argument to find good `rMax` value for statistical uncertainty only limits.

 ```sh